Posted: 7/31/22 | July 31st, 2022

 Days 12-14: Washington, DC

-Head 2.5 hours south to DC.
-I’ve been visiting Washington since I was a kid.
+Head 2.5 hours south to Washington, which I’ve visited since I was a kid.
 Thanks to all the embassies here, there is an incredible international food scene (and a solid cocktail bar culture too).
-Throw in dozens of free museums on any subject and tons of green space and you get a diverse, educational, and fun city to explore.
+Throw in dozens of free museums on any subject, interesting and educational walking tours, and tons of green space and you get a diverse and fun city to explore.
 Some must-dos activities are: